moble/GWFrames/README.md

 Overview
 ========
 The code is mostly in the form of C++, for speed.
-All functions are provided in the 'GWFrames' namespace.
+All functions are provided in the `GWFrames` namespace.
 The interface is reasonably straightforward, and can easily be included into and compiled with other code.